 Emphasizes the principles of medical reporting, including the ability to abstract pertinent information from actual medical records.
 Includes the writing of patient progress notes in standardized formats and medical terminology.
+Lecture 1 hour per week.

 PTH 115 - Kinesiology for the Physical Therapist Assistant